 Two surface lifts—The North Face and the High Lift—access most of this terrain and runs can easily take a half hour or longer.
 Depending on where you go, there may be some hiking involved.
 Think narrow chutes (some with mandatory airs), exposure, and North America’s steepest cut run— the aptly-named Rambo.
 If your idea of a perfect ski day includes getting a tiny bit gripped on top of a line, come see us in Crested Butte.
 We’ll be in the line-up at one of the t-bars or billy-goating down angle gully.

-While detailed extreme maps are available, the best bet for figuring out this terrain is to tag along with a local or to grab a combination lesson and tour.
 If you want to ski every line up high over the course of a week, that can be done without tagging the same line twice.
 Coming for just a couple of days?
 Check out Frank and Brittany Konsella’s 6 Favorite Lines in the Crested Butte Extremes.
 Frank and Brittany are the 4th and 9th person to ski all of Colorado’s 14,000-foot+ peaks and long-time Crested Butte residents, so you can trust their advice.

 Crested Butte Mountain was a pioneer in the west with an uphill policy that allows uphill skinning before and after the ski day and then a single uphill route for designated day time usage as well.
 They even have a special demo center for renting lightweight uphill skinning and skiing equipment.
 Partially as a result of this commitment to uphill skiing, Crested Butte Mountain is the home to many ski mountaineering events including being host to the “Skimo” Nationals most years.